 Thanks to Portainer, I was able to locate the junk images and delete them from my Synology NAS.
 And it was extremely easy.
 I managed to free a whopping 24.5 GB of space on my SSD drives and went from 132 GB to 107.5 GB.
 Below I will explain how I did it so you can do it yourself too.

 Install Portainer on your Synology NAS using my Step by Step Guide.
 Note: If you already have Portainer installed, skip this STEP.
+Attention: Make sure you have installed the latest Portainer version.

 Open Portainer then locate the text “Images” in the menu on the left.
 Click on “Images“.
 You will see so many “Unused” images labeled as such against an orange background.
 So select all the Unused images, then click Remove.
 The removal process will start instantly and it can take a few minutes depending on how many unused images you have.
 Note: Remember to select only the images labeled Unused in the orange background.
 The ones that aren’t labeled as “Unused” are perfectly working images belonging to the containers you are currently running.
 Follow the instructions in the image below.